These days, the first thing I do after setting up a new website is link it to the Google Search Console tool.

 Now, take a look at these steps and learn how to set up Google Search Console:

 Before you can start using Google Search Console you have to add something to track.

 Google calls this a property and it can be either a website or an Android app.
 For this tutorial, we’ll be working with websites.

 Click the “Add a property” button near the top of the homepage.
 Type in the name of the property and click the Add button.

-It’s simple adding a site to Google Search Console, right?
+It’s easy to add a site to Google Search Console, right?